ANZAC Day Activities for Kids

 These are available weeks ahead of Anzac Day and can be a good way to start the conversation about why we commemorate the day.
 You can find a range of badges here.

-Anzac Art and Craft
+ANZAC Day Art and Craft ideas

 Another great way to get a conversation started.
 Even though the red poppy is associated with Remembrance Day, it has more recently been used as a symbol of sacrifice in war.
 Why not do a collage of poppies using red crepe paper or wrapping paper.
 Or just get the crayons out and get drawing.
 Rosemary is another symbol of remembrance and commemoration and can often be seen worn on coat lapels on Anzac Day.
+Find more about how to make ANZAC Day Poppies & other craft here.

 ANZAC Day Recipes